freelancet4hm/freelance/README.md

-#We are a start-up that brings job solutions to everyone
+We are a start-up that brings job solutions to everyone
-This api using java spring boot and postgreSQL